 Best Game Where an Alien’s Head Pops Like a Grape

-Spaceships, little green men, giant mecha, the world of science fiction will always have a place in video games (just look at Pong!).
-This is our favorite game where an alien gets an RPG to the face in 2011.
+Spaceships, little green men, giant mecha, the world of science fiction will always have a place in video games.
+This is our favorite game where an alien/robot/mutant gets an RPG to the face in 2012.

 Jason Voorhees Memorial Award

-The rotting corpse of Jason Voorhees has shambled his way through 12 movies and horror movie fans can always be counted on to return to Camp Crystal Lake (so much so that the “Memorial” part of this award will always be in question).
+The rotting corpse of Jason Voorhees has shambled his way through 12 movies since 1980 and horror fans can always be counted on to return to Camp Crystal Lake.
+The hockey mask-wearing slasher is so perennially popular that the “Memorial” part of this award will always be in question.
 And so it is with video games, which often manage to get better after the 11th or 12th iteration of a series.